nguyenjh/CSE-110-Group-11/README.md

 ### Client folder contains:
-* app.tsx - we include mantine css module and run navbar and outlet (which is further defined in main.tsx
+* App.tsx - we include mantine css module and run navbar and outlet (which is further defined in main.tsx
 * */components*  -
   * Navbar.tsx - our navbar using react-router-dom instead of mantine for consistency with react.
   * Recipe.tsx - handles the form to create new recipe posts as well as updating a post.